Probability tilting of compensated fragmentations: The spine decomposition theorem

 where $F$ is a continuous bounded functional on $D([0,\infty),\mathcal{M}_p(\mathbf{X}))$, and we use the convention $e^{\Zz_u(t)} = 0$ if $u\notin \tree_t$.
 On the other hand, we regard the process $(\bar \Yy,V)$ under $\lQtn$ as being the decorated spine process with parameters $(a,\sigma,\nu^{(b_n)},\omega)$.

-\begin{lem} Under $\lQn$, $(\bar \Zz(t),U_t)_{t\ge 0}$ is equal in law to $(\bar \Yy(t),V_t)_{t\ge 0}$. \end{lem} \begin{proof} We verify that the two processes have the same decomposition at the first branching time; since both are Markov, this is sufficient.
+\begin{lem} Under $\lQn$, $(\bar \Zz(t),U_t)_{t\ge 0}$ is equal in law to $(\bar \Yy(t),V_t)_{t\ge 0}$. \end{lem} \begin{proof} We verify that the two processes have the same decomposition at the first branching time; since both satisfy a branching property, this is sufficient.

 We start with $(\bar \Zz,U)$ under $\lQn$.
 Let $T$ denote the time of the first branching event, that is,

 where $\card\bar\Zz(t) = \bar\Zz(t)(\mathbf{X})$ is the number of atoms in $\bar\Zz(t)$.
 From the construction of the truncated processes, we know that under $\lPn$, $T$ has an exponential distribution with rate $\lambda_{b_n} = \nu^{(b_n)}(\Pp\setminus\Pp_1)$.
 The point measure $\bar \Zz(T)$ has a countable number of atoms; let $(u^{(j)})_{j\ge 1}$ be their labels, such that $u^{(1)} = \varnothing$ and $(u^{(j)})_{j\ge 2}$ is lexicographically ordered; in particular, this implies that $\Zz_{u^{(j)}}(T) \eqd \Zz_{\varnothing}(T-) + \log p_j$, where $\pp$ is sampled from $\nu^{(b_n)}\rvert_{\Pp\setminus\Pp_1}/\lambda_{b_n}$.
 Furthermore, the translates $\Zz \circ \theta_{u^{(j)},T}$ are independent of each other and of $\FFs_T$, where we recall that $\FFs_t = \sigma( \bar\Zz(s), U_s; s\le t)$, for $t \ge 0$.
 Additionally, $(\Zz_\varnothing(s),s< T)$ is independent of $T$ and $\pp$, and has the law of a L\'evy process with Laplace exponent $\Psi^{(b_n)}$ killed at an independent exponential time of rate $\lambda_{b_n}$.